Robert J. Cabral Station

-Robert J. Cabral Station (called Stockton – Downtown station or Stockton ACE station by Amtrak), is a railway station in Stockton, California.
+Robert J. Cabral Station (called Stockton (Cabral / ACE) station by Amtrak), is a railway station in Stockton, California.
 In 2003, the station building was named in honor of the late Robert J. Cabral, a San Joaquin County supervisor instrumental in the creation of the Altamont Corridor Express (ACE), originally Altamont Commuter Express.

 Cabral Station is one of two train stations in Stockton.
-This station is the terminus for the ACE line to San Jose's Diridon Station and is also served by Amtrak San Joaquins trains between Sacramento and Bakersfield.
+This station is the terminus for the ACE line to San Jose's Diridon Station and is also served by Amtrak Gold Runner trains between Sacramento and Bakersfield.
 San Joaquins trains between Oakland and Bakersfield do not pass this station and instead use Stockton – San Joaquin Street station.

 History

 The station building was built by the Southern Pacific Railroad in 1930, replacing an earlier Stockton station located a few blocks to the south.

 The overall design of the station is based on Italian Renaissance and Spanish Revival prototypes.
 It follows the classical Palladian five-part plan in which there is a center block connected to two end wings by hyphens.
 The brick building includes extensive terracotta detailing, such as stylized rope around the large arched windows and a wide frieze that runs around the structure.

 Passenger trains to the station were discontinued in 1972.
 Abandoned in the early 1980s, the depot fell into disrepair.